School of Nursing

 882 Clinical Teaching (3).
 Graduate standing required.
 Prepares nurses for teaching in clinical settings.
 Focuses on how to develop a clinical course, select clinical settings, work with staff, plan teaching methods and learner activities, and evaluate outcomes.

-889 Special Topics in Nursing (15).
-Topics directed by an authority in the field.
+899 Special Topics in Nursing (16).
+Special topics with an authority in the field.

 912 Theoretical Foundations of Scientific Inquiry (3).
 Critically analyzes historical and current views of knowledge development and scientific development.
 It examines the underlying ontological and epistemological assumptions of these views and how they influence scientific inquiry.
 Students will learn to critically evaluate extant theories, concepts, and models for use in research, including their testability and utility.